MI-AFP/tutorials/tutorials/09_elm-intro.md

 ```

 Elm has a limit on the maximum number of items in the tuple to be 3.
-If you need more, you should use a record or your own custom type.
+If we need more, we should use a record or our own custom type.

 ```
 > vector4 = (4, 10, 12, 3)